 To find multiple newspapers in one place on Pinterest, check out the “Newspapers Pinning Collaborative” board, where newspapers are invited to pin their original content.
 Do you think Pinterest will become an essential platform for media sites, or is it just a fad?
 How do you think newspapers and magazines should display content on Pinterest?

-This post was first published by Rachel Leamon on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Rachel Leamon on March Communications’ blog.